giriaryan694-a11y/jupyter-enum/README.md

 Jupyter instances are increasingly common in AI/ML infrastructure — and frequently left **misconfigured or unauthenticated**.
 An exposed Jupyter server is a direct path to **remote code execution** via the kernel or terminal API.

-`jupyter-enum` automates the full reconnaissance phase against Jupyter Notebook and JupyterLab instances, from version fingerprinting to notebook exfiltration and secret scraping.
+`jupyter-enum` automates the full reconnaissance phase: version fingerprinting → file/notebook exfiltration → session/kernel enumeration → RCE surface detection → credential scraping.

 ---